-The Forest Service, Bureau of Land Management, Bureau of Indian Affairs, National Park Service, and Fish and Wildlife Service will not bill each other for suppression costs.
-However, pre-suppression costs, fair sharing for interagency dispatch centers costs, prevention costs, and other fire management costs will be billed in accordance with existing agreements or other written documents.
-For equipment rates FWS agree to use the rates identified in Chapter 100 of the Southern Area Mobilization Guide.

-Parties to this Agreement may opt to use a "Reconciliation Process" for tracking incident costs for all Parties to this Agreement for the purpose of issuing one annual billing to the paying Party.
-If the Reconciliation Process is not utilized, parties to the Agreement shall utilize the applicable Incident by Incident process.

-1. Reconciliation Process: state and federal agencies agree to consolidate billing and minimum balances.
+- A. The Forest Service, Bureau of Land Management, Bureau of Indian Affairs, National Park Service, and Fish and Wildlife Service will not bill each other for suppression costs.
+However, pre-suppression costs, fair sharing for interagency dispatch centers costs, prevention costs, and other fire management costs will be billed in accordance with existing agreements or other written documents. - B. Parties to this Agreement may opt to use a "Reconciliation Process" for tracking incident costs for all Parties to this Agreement for the purpose of issuing one annual billing to the paying Party.
+If the Reconciliation Process is not utilized, parties to the Agreement shall utilize the applicable Incident by Incident process. - 1.
+Reconciliation Process: State and Federal agencies agree to consolidate billing and minimum balances.

-All TDF costs of fires occurring in and out of Tennessee regardless of jurisdictional boundary, will be compiled based on each agencies' costs.
+All costs of fires occurring in and out of Mississippi regardless of jurisdictional boundary, will be compiled based on each agencies' costs.
 A reconciliation balance sheet will be developed and billed as one consolidated amount.
-This cost tracking method will reduce actual payments and ensure that a fair division of suppression costs can be made between the Federal Agencies and the State in a timely fashion.
-Agency and Cooperator costs are identified by fire number and code and tracked on an annual balance sheet.
+This cost tracking method will reduce actual payments and ensure that a fair division of suppression costs can be made between the federal agencies and the state in a timely fashion.
+Agency and cooperator costs are identified by fire number and code and tracked on an annual balance sheet.
 Federal balance sheets (and State balance sheets depending on funding laws) must align with a single fiscal year.
 A final division of cost responsibilities based on jurisdiction, minimum thresholds and cost share agreements will be negotiated each year.